 A lot of development for utilizing VR for VP is being realized by automotive and aerospace companies.
-Many efforts, however, are still feasability studies.
+Many efforts, however, are still feasibility studies.

 Practically all automotive companies investigate the use of VR for styling reviews and other mere walk-through applications.
 Some of them already employ it for daily work.
-Usually, the model is rendered on a large-screen stereo projection or a cave.
-Variations can be compared on the fly with realistic colors and illuminations effects (Flanagan & Earnshaw, 1997).
-At Daimler Benz the body of a car can be reviewed in an immersive VE by the aid of zebra lighting (Buck, 1998).
+Usually, the model is rendered on a large-screen stereo projection or in a cave.
+Variations can be compared on the fly with realistic colors and illumination effects [6].
+At Daimler Benz the body of a car can be reviewed in an immersive virtual environment by the aid of zebra lighting [3].

-Since VR provides an intuitive and immersive humancomputer interface, it is perfectly suited to do ergonomics studies.
-Consequently, many projects capitalize on this advantage over VR.
-Ford employs virtual prototypes with several proposed dashboard configurations to verify instrument and visibility.
+Since VR provides an intuitive and immersive human-computer interface, it is perfectly suited to do ergonomics studies.
+Consequently, many projects capitalize on this advantage of VR.
+Ford employs virtual prototypes with several proposed dashboard configurations to verify visibility and reachability of instrument.

 Researchers at Caterpillar Inc. use VR to improve the design process for heavy equipment.
-Their system (Lehner & DeFanti, 1997) allows them to quickly prototype wheel loader and backhoe loader designs to perform visibility assessment of the new design in a collaborate virtual environment.
+Their system [11] allows them to quickly prototype wheel loader and backhoe loader designs to perform visibility assessments of the new design in a collaborate virtual environment.
 Further the engineers can simulate the operation of the equipment and evaluate visual obstructions.

-Volkswagen incorporated already some useful applications in the vehicle development process.
-They use an ergonomic software dummy within VR to investigate different ergonomic features.
-They also looked at interactively visualizing the results of FEA crash computations in VR.
-The virtual product clinic avoids faulty developments and helps assess customers' wishes (Purschke et al., 1998).
+Volkswagen has incorporated some useful applications in the vehicle development process.
+They have coupled a commercial human inverse kinematic package with VR to investigate different ergonomic features.
+They also visualize the results of FEA crash computations in VR interactively.
+The virtual product clinic avoids faulty developments and helps assess customers' wishes [14].

-Chrysler launched a project to study the process of virtual prototyping, to investigate the steps required for the creation of a virtual representation from CAD models, and for the subsequent use of the prototype in immersive VR (Flanagan & Earnshaw, 1997).
+Chrysler launched a project to study the process of virtual prototyping, to investigate the steps required for the creation of a virtual representation from

+CAD models, and for the subsequent use of the prototype in immersive VR [6].

-A vision of virtual prototyping was developed within the ESPRIT project AIT (Advanced Information Technologies in Design and Manufacturing; Project partners were many European automotive, aerospace, IT suppliers, and academia) (Dai & Reindl, 1996).
-A lot of visionary prototypes have been presented also by (Astheimer et al., 1995).
+A vision of virtual prototyping was developed within the ESPRIT project AIT (Advanced Information Technologies in Design and Manufacturing).
+Project partners were many European automotive, aerospace, IT suppliers, and academia [5].
+A lot of visionary prototypes have been presented also by [1].